How NOT to Use Credit Cards: Couples Edition

 Your average length of credit history is generally around 15% of your credit score.
 Unless there is a clear advantage for closing an account, such as an annual fee, keep the oldest credit card account open and try to use it at least once a month.
 It doesn’t have to be a primary credit card.

-If other cards provide more lucrative rewards, consider using the oldest cards for small automatic purchases such as a Netflix subscription, and set up auto pay.
+If other cards offer more lucrative rewards, consider using the oldest cards for small automatic purchases, such as a Netflix subscription, and set up auto-pay.

 One final note – don’t close an account without understanding what happens to any accumulated rewards!

-The perfect amount of credit cards is the number of credit cards that are easiest for partners to manage responsibly with rewards that best meet their financial goals and needs.
-According to Experian, the average number of credit cards per person in 2019 was 3.84, but that doesn’t make it right for you.
+The perfect number of credit cards is the one that's easiest for partners to manage responsibly, with rewards that best meet their financial goals and needs.
+According to Experian, the average number of credit cards per person in 2019 was 3.84, but that doesn’t necessarily work for you.

 According to Rod Griffin, the Experian Director of Public Education:

 Reading the fine print is the opposite of fun, but it’s essential nonetheless.
-Most of what you need can be found in the Schumer Box, which is required by law to be provided by consumers.
+Most of what you need can be found in the Schumer Box, which is required by law to be provided to consumers.
 Below is an interactive Schumer Box.
-You can click on underlined key terms which links to an explanation of what they mean.
+You can click underlined key terms to view an explanation of what they mean.

 Below you can also find key terms folks should understand before opening a credit card account, pulled from the Consumer Financial Protection Bureau.

-Annual Percentage Rate (APR) To calculate the APR, the interest rate and fees are compared to the amount you borrow and calculated over a one-year period.
-This allows you to compare the costs of a credit card to a six-month installment loan.
+Annual Percentage Rate (APR): To calculate the APR, the interest rate and fees are compared to the amount you borrow and calculated over a one-year period.
+This allows you to compare the costs of a credit card with those of a six-month installment loan.
 It is also why APRs are often different from simple interest rates.

 Check out the Consumer Financial Protection Bureau Consumer Tools Credit Cards page for more unbiased information.